 Please exercise common sense and caution when shopping on Instagram, just as you would anywhere else online.

 Who runs the market?

 We like to think it’s a group effort!
 It’s down to ALL the makers sharing posts that ensures #MakersMarketFromHome now has its own hashtag search page, which can be viewed by customers at any time throughout the month.
-Even so, there are just a handful of us volunteering behind the scenes – Andy G and Mrs G, MMFH Ambassadors Lydia and Alice, and social support from Georgia.
+Even so, there are just a handful of us working behind the scenes to bring you all the live chats and Instagram shares.

 How did the market start?